Level Up (comics): Plot

 Dennis goes back to relying on the angels for study help.
 However, keeping Catherine's words in mind and after seemingly failing to perform a gallbladder exam, Dennis decides to take charge of his life for once.
 He goes home and tells the angels that he's decided to leave medical school.
 The angels become angry and lock him in his bedroom.
 Dennis manages to escape but the angels follow him.
 He sees that the angels are really Pac-Man ghosts and realizes he is the yellow man.
 He begins to devour the ghosts and experience visions, discovering what they truly are: his father's broken promises.
 He had promised his mother, father, and uncle he would become a doctor, and finally, he promised Dennis when he was a baby that he would make him a better man.
 During the final vision, Dennis briefly speaks with his father who informs him that he gave up on being a doctor after failing to get into medical school several times.
 He also declares that Dennis is free to choose his own path by saying, "a better man is a happier man".

 Dennis wakes up in the school's infirmary after passing out, having been taken there by Catherine and Hector who found him acting insane on the street, and announces he's dropping out.
-The next day, he leaves medical school and goes back to playing video games, testing them online and competing in competitions, winning money prizes in the return.
+The next day, he leaves medical school and goes back to playing video games, testing them online and competing in competitions, winning money prizes in return.
 However, he still isn't happy.
 After meeting a store clerk whom Dennis tested on his gallbladder exam, the man reveals he had saved his life having felt a tumor, which he treated.

 Having realized that what he really wants is to help people, he returns to medical school, where he is greeted by Ipsha who gives him her number.
 Dennis checks in with one of his old teachers.
 The graphic novel ends with Dennis helping the doctor with an interactive video of an intestine with his video game skills.